The link between obesity and gut bacteria

 Do food supplements affect gut bacteria and obesity?

 Prebiotics, on the other hand, can promote the growth of beneficial bacteria in the gut by providing a food source for them to thrive.
-Foods that are high in prebiotic fibres include garlic, onions, asparagus, and bananas.
+Foods high in prebiotic fibres include garlic, onions, asparagus, and bananas.

 Here are some tips for getting more Bacteroidetes in the gut: